Palerang Council: Municipal history

-Originally known as the Eastern Capital City Regional Council, Palerang was proclaimed on 11 February 2004 when Tallaganda Shire was amalgamated with most of Yarrowlumla Shire and small parts of Cooma-Monaro Shire, Gunning Shire and Mulwaree Shire.
+Originally known as the Eastern Capital City Regional Council (Until 8 December), Palerang was proclaimed on 11 February 2004 when Tallaganda Shire was amalgamated with most of Yarrowlumla Shire and small parts of Cooma-Monaro Shire, Gunning Shire and Mulwaree Shire.

 A 2015 review of local government boundaries recommended that the Palerang Council merge with adjoining councils.
 The New South Wales Government considered three options.
 The first two options were to merge parts of the Palerang Council with the Goulburn Mulwaree Council to form a new council with an area of 4748 km2 and support a population of approximately 31,000; and to merge the remaining parts of Palerang with the City of Queanbeyan to form a new council with an area of 3791 km2 and support a population of approximately 55,000.
 The alternative, proposed by Palerang Council on 29 January 2016, was for an amalgamation of the whole of Palerang with Queanbeyan City Council.
 On 12 May 2016 the Minister for Local Government announced dissolution of the Palerang Council with immediate effect.
 Together with Queanbeyan City the combined council areas were merged to establish the Queanbeyan-Palerang Regional Council.